learn-co-curriculum/dsc-ols-regression-diagnostics/README.md

 The null hypothesis for the GQ test is homoskedasticity.
-The larger the F-statistic, the more evidence you’ll have against the homoskedasticity assumption and the more likely you have heteroskedasticity (different variance for the two groups).
+The larger the F-statistic, the more evidence we will have against the homoskedasticity assumption and the more likely we have heteroskedasticity (different variance for the two groups).
 The given P-value above tells us how far we are from the alpha level of 0.05.
 So the heteroscedasticity which we observed visually can also be confirmed using this test.
 In such cases, it is also possible to use a different alpha values to suit the needs of experimenter.

 ## Summary
 In this lesson we looked at a few methods o check for regression assumptions in addition to the visual methods we saw earlier.
 An understanding and hands-on experience with visual as well as statistical techniques to check your regression analysis will provide you with a good set of tools to run more detailed regression experiments later.